-Surgical Robots: Medical Malpractice or Product Liability Lawsuit?
+Surgical Robots: Product Liability Lawsuit or Medical Malpractice?

 In the case of a lawsuit against the manufacturer, it is more common to file a personal liability lawsuit than a medical malpractice lawsuit because the courts consider them differently under the law.
 The law firm of Cochran, Kroll, & Associates, P.C. has extensive knowledge and experience in both kinds of cases, and we can guide you if you have injuries because of robotic surgery.

 When is a Robotic Lawsuit a Product Liability Lawsuit?

 The inherent make-up of a robot is that it is a machine and not a person making the medical error.
 Therefore if there is a complaint against the performance of the machine the underlying problem is usually considered to be the result of a faulty manufacturing defect design.
 This removes the human element from the basis for the product defect lawsuit when it is only the activity of the robot that causes harm.

 For instance, the Food and Drug Administration (FDA) has reported patient injuries when one type of robotic machine, the daVinci Surgical System, held tissue too long or perforated an organ.
 They called this a design defect and is a very dangerous product, a breach of warranty can cause a medical negligence case to file a product liability law claim.
 In addition, there have also been instances of electrical burning, internal scarring, sepsis, sexual dysfunction, and even death in the use of robots for hysterectomies.

 In order for a patient to sue the company for a defective robotic system, the patient must prove there was a defect in the design of the robot, that the robot was used as intended, and that the robot had not been altered in any way and the patient was still injured.